Meet Taki, your local Kamakura guide.

 Explore Komachi Dori Street, lined with gourmet treats, traditional sweets, and unique local shops.

-Local Artisan Shops, Sword Shop
+Local Artisan Shops, Sword Shop, and Traditional Craft Store

 Visit a local crafts shop and a swordsmith’s workshop that has been passed down through 22 generations.